 - It must be carried out by a Multimodal Transport Operator who is in command of the whole carriage,

 - Carriage of Goods Contract, Certificate of Title, and Cargo Receipt are all included in a single document.

-The primary distinction among intermodal and multimodal transportation is the form of contract used and the quantity of transportation administration required.
+The primary distinction between intermodal and multimodal transportation in the form of contract used and the quantity of transportation administration required.
 Let’s take the case of a shipment from the United States to Italy.

 The item is collected by a truck and driven to the port, where it is then sent to Europe by sea and delivered by railway to the consignee’s city.
 When using intermodal shipping, each part of transportation must be organized separately with distinct carriers, each according to their own agreement.
 Although intermodal shipping necessitates additional logistical work, it allows the sender to negotiate terms with every logistics provider.

 If a firm picks multimodal transportation, the entire cargo will be covered by one contractual arrangement with only one logistics provider.
 This indicates that only one logistics provider is accountable for the whole transportation, even if some portions are outsourced to sub-carriers known as “real carriers.”
 Because the entire transit is coordinated by a single organization, this method of transportation involves fewer logistics coordination.

 Why is there a need for Multimodal Transport?

 Trade is vital at every stage of the supply chain, from raw materials through interim production or processing to the ultimate consumption of commodities, and it involves a number of parties, including the seller, buyer, and service provider.
 It is difficult to dispute that transportation aids trade, and that trade never progresses without it.
 Transportation can be a barrier to commerce for a variety of reasons, including transportation rules and regulations, common carrier service availability, physical connectivity, excessive cost, and established practice.